badjoerichards/aitrademon/README.md

 ## Features

 - 🔍 Monitor any trading table in real-time (AI-powered version coming soon)
-- 🔔 Desktop notifications for new trades
+- 🔔 Useful for monitoring your own trades or other traders with instant notifications.
-- 🔊 Customizable sound alerts for buy/sell trades
+- 🔊 APIs, Email, Text messages and customizable sound alerts for new trades, buy/sell.
 - 🎨 Multiple themes including:
   - The Matrix
   - Night City